its-davidli/BachelorthesisShapeOptimization/Journal.md

     - The forward solution looks good.
 The initialization of the forward solver is important!
 Otherwise there might be other defects introduces, see the 0-th iteration of *Results/TestSaturnMultDefects*
     - In the iteration 9 the stepsize is too large, such that the mesh intercepts itself, which makes the iterations after it invalid.
     - Mesh size is really important!
 Take care of the Choose of *L_c*, which influences the coherence length and thus the minimum mesh size

+### Friday, 26th December 2025

+- Major Code Changes
+- Collecting Final Results in *PreliminaryResults/*
+- In 3D the S0 parameter still is unclear???